Step-by-Step Exploratory Data Analysis (EDA) using Python

 Introduction to EDA

 The main objective of this article is to cover the steps involved in Data pre-processing, Feature Engineering, and different stages of Exploratory Data Analysis, which is an essential step in any research analysis.
 Data pre-processing, Feature Engineering, and EDA are fundamental early steps after data collection.
 Still, they are not limited to where the data is simply visualized, plotted, and manipulated, without any assumptions, to assess the quality of the data and building models.
-This article will guide you through data pre-processing, feature engineering, and EDA using Python.
+This article will guide you through data pre-processing, feature engineering, and exploratory data analysis (EDA) using Python.

 Data Preprocessing and Data Wrangling in Machine Learning , EDA